 Center for Research Design and Analysis

-Paul Yeatts serves as a statistician in the Center for Research Design and Analysis (CRDA) housed under the Office of Research and Sponsored Programs for Texas Woman's University.
-His primary role is to assist faculty and students with research design and statistical analysis.
+Dr. Paul Yeatts serves as the Director of the Center for Research Design and Analysis (CRDA) housed under the Office of Research and Sponsored Programs for Texas Woman's University.
+His primary role is oversee CRDA work in assisting faculty and students with research design and statistical analysis.
 This includes promoting the development of sound methodology and the correct use and interpretation of statistical analyses.
 Paul also promotes faculty research at TWU by assisting with the development of manuscripts and grant proposals.
 Finally, he leads dissertation cohorts that are designed to assist graduate students with data preparation, analysis, and write-up.